Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-003-powershell-activity.md

 ## Summary

 PowerShell activity was detected on host DESKTOP-96A3R4F through Sysmon process creation logs.
-PowerShell is a legitimate administrative tool, but it is also commonly reviewed in SOC environments because attackers may use it for discovery, script execution, downloads, and persistence.
+PowerShell is a legitimate administrative tool, but it is also commonly reviewed in SOC environments because attackers may use it for discovery, script execution, downloads and persistence.

 ## Evidence